 Government offices function from 07:00 to 14:15 and work Sunday to Thursday.
 Commercial organizations have independent timings and their working hours vary.
-But the commonly adopted hours are 08:30-16:30 or 08:30-12:30 and 16:00-20:00 and they operate either 6 days a week or 5 days a week--Saturday to Thursday or Sunday-Thursday.
+But the commonly adopted hours are 08:00-16:00 or 09:00-17:00 and they operate either 6 days a week or 5 days a week-Saturday to Thursday or Sunday to Thursday.

-Commercial banks are mostly open from 07:30 to 13:00, Sunday to Thursday, although some banks are open in the evenings also.
+Commercial banks are mostly open from 07:30 to 13:00, Sunday to Thursday, although some banks' branches are open in the evenings and during Saturdays also.

 Shops and supermarkets are mostly open from 08:30 to 12:30 and 16:00 to 20:00.
-However there are many few supermarkets, which are open 24 hours, seven days a week.
+However there are many supermarkets, which are open 24 hours, seven days a week.

-During the holy month of Ramadan, when Muslims fast during daylight hours, business life slows measurably and Muslim employees are allowed shorter working hours--six.
+During the holy month of Ramadan, when Muslims fast during daylight hours, business life slows measurably and Muslim employees are allowed shorter working hours-six.
 All restaurants and eateries remain closed during the hours of fasting and it is prohibited to drink or eat in public during such period.

 There are no cultural or religious prohibitions on the way the business is conducted.
 Islamic financing coexists with traditional financing which permits charging of interest in respect of commercial transactions.
-The courts of Bahrain award interest.
+The courts of Bahrain award interest in disputes of commercial nature.